-Oney Banque Accord has access to the exceptional liquidity measures put in place by the European Central Bank (ECB) via the repo mobilisation of securities issued by the self-held 'Oneycord Compartment 1' common securitisation fund.
-An operation to restructure this fund in 2015 raised its drawing capacity from €305 million to €445 million, used in full in the ECB's LTRO programme.
+Oney Bank has access to the exceptional liquidity measures put in place by the European Central Bank (ECB) via the repo mobilisation of securities issued by the self-held 'Oneycord Compartment 1' common securitisation fund.
+At 31/12/2016 Oney Bank uses its entire drawing capacity, or €445 million.

-Structure of the refinancing:
+• Structure of the refinancing:

-As part of implementing Basel III, Oney Banque Accord continued to extend the maturity of its debt.
+As part of implementing Basel III, Oney Bank continued to extend the maturity of its debt.